The CDS-501 is constructed of various parts,

 Electronic Dead Letter Box (EDLB).

 The diagram above illustrates how the messages were sent.
-At the right is
+At the left is

 the agent who delivers his message to the EDLB at the embassy.
 The embassy